NSEAI’s educational mission is to improve the quality and professionalism in the field of education advocacy, by

 Act 48 credits from the PA Dept. of Education are offered 6.0 hours per course.
 Act 48 credit are not available via webinar.

-Academic institutions may accept 1.65 quarter credit transfer hours, per course, or
+Academic institutions may accept up to 1.65 quarter credit transfer hours, per course, or

 a no-credit / non-certification grade per course.

 Developmental Education Seminars 21st Century LearningDistinguished Lecture Series January 10, 2015 Executive Functioning April 11, 2015 Social Cognition Creates Success April 24, 2015 Auditory Processing